ni-kismet/engineering-flot/API.md

     min: null or number
     max: null or number
     autoscaleMargin: null or number
+    windowSize: null or number
-    autoScale: "none" or "loose" or "exact"
+    autoScale: "none" or "loose" or "exact" or "sliding-window"
+    growOnly: null or boolean

     transform: null or fn: number -> number
     inverseTransform: null or fn: number -> number